azist/azos/src/naming-conventions.md

 ## Microsoft Code Analysis Rules
 Azos project **follows its own standard** and MSFT-defined typical .Net/FxCop rules do not apply by design.
-We tried to use FxCop and Roslyn-based CA and found that required customizations (supression/change attributes) add much complexity and do not add any value for Azos which des not follow .Net guidelines.
+We tried to use FxCop and Roslyn-based CA and found that required customizations (suppression/change attributes) add much complexity and do not add any value for Azos which does not follow the default .Net guidelines.